Catherine Price

 • "Thank you very much for teaching me how to incorporate more fun into my life!”

-Note: this workshop can also be coupled with access to Catherine’s SMS-based “Find Your Fun” course (which participants can take individually or as a group) as a way to team-build and further put their insights from the workshop into practice.
+Note: this workshop can also be coupled with access to Catherine’s text-message-based “Find Your Fun” course (which participants can take individually or as a group) as a way to team-build and further put their insights from the workshop into practice.

 After revealing why screen/life balance can be so challenging to achieve (especially now!), Price explains how audiences can create more balanced and intentional relationships with their phones and devices—and how doing so will improve their resilience, relationships, attention spans, creativity, productivity, and mental and physical health.
 This program combines a lively, compelling keynote with actionable, evidence-backed suggestions that people can begin to put into practice that very day.